UK Spouse Visa or Partner Visa

 You need to pass an approved English language test at least a CEFR level A1 in Speaking and Listening, which is a beginner level for your initial application.
 For your extension after 2.5 years, you need to prove that you pass an approved English language test with at least a CEFR level A2, which could be considered an elementary level and is slightly more difficult than A1.
 For settlement, you must demonstrate that you can speak English at B1 level, which is an intermediate level.

 To be able to make a successful UK Spouse/ Partner Visa application, the couple must provide evidence of having sufficient income to support themselves in the UK.
 You and your partner must have a combined income of at least £18,600 a year in addition to extra £3,800 a year for your first child and £2,400 a year for each child you have after your first child.
 Support is required for children who are not British or Irish citizens, do not have pre-settled status or children who are not permanently settled in the UK.
 Generally, the couple must be capable of financially supporting themselves without relying on public funds.
 Nevertheless, there are some exceptional cases mentioned in the next question.

-In some circumstances, you do not need to meet the financial requirement of a UK Spouse/Partner Visa.
-If you are claiming any one of the following benefits, you still can make an application:
+In some circumstances, you do not need to meet the financial requirements of a UK Spouse/Partner Visa.
+If you are claiming one of the following benefits, you do not need to show the income of £18600.